Image header for blog post on Quilt Binding Techniques

 Tutorials & Instruction

-A Quilt Binding Primer (Part 1): What is Quilt Binding
+A Quilt Binding Primer (Part 1): What is Quilt Binding?

-There’s quite a bit of information to cover, so I have divided the information into five posts.
-Today’s post covers some introductory information so that by the end of this post you will truly understand “What is Quilt Binding?”
-Future posts will build on that knowledge until we have covered all of the following topics:
+There’s quite a bit of information to cover, so I have divided the information into quite a few posts.
+Today’s post covers some introductory information.
+By the end of this post you will truly understand “What is Quilt Binding?”

 1. What is quilt binding and what is its purpose